tendermint/tendermint/UPGRADING.md

 Upgrading should happen automatically without problem.

 To upgrade manually, use the provided `privValUpgrade.go` script, with exact paths for the old `priv_validator.json` and the locations for the two new files.
-It's recomended to use the default paths, of `config/priv_validator_key.json` and `data/priv_validator_state.json`, respectively:
+It's recommended to use the default paths, of `config/priv_validator_key.json` and `data/priv_validator_state.json`, respectively: